 Prior to her most recent appointments, Ms. Kerrigan served as assistant general counsel for litigation, human resources and environmental law.

 Previously, Ms. Kerrigan worked at the United Nations Security Council's Commission d'Indemnisation in Geneva, Switzerland (UNCC) for two years, and was in private practice for five years.
 At the UNCC, she served as the senior legal officer and team leader responsible for arbitrating the losses sustained by international energy companies following Iraq's 1990 invasion of Kuwait.
 In private practice, Ms. Kerrigan counseled energy, construction, manufacturing and transportation clients on complex commercial, international and insurance matters.
 During law school, she clerked for the Texas Supreme Court.

 Ms. Kerrigan holds a bachelor of arts degree in philosophy, political economy and English from Southwestern University and a doctor of jurisprudence degree from the University of Texas.

 Ms. Kerrigan is a past chairman of the State Bar of Texas International Law Section and a Life Fellow of the Texas Bar Foundation.
-She has served on the board of directors for various professional organizations, including the American Leadership Forum, the Center for American and International Law, the Houston Bar Association, and the University of Texas Law Energy Center Advisory Board.
+She serves on the boards of various educational, professional and public institutions, including Team Industrial Services, Inc., Southwestern University, the United Way, and the Kay Bailey Hutchison Center for Energy, Law and Business at the University of Texas in Austin.
+She has served on other organization boards such as the American Leadership Forum, the Center for American, and International Law and the Houston Bar Association.